James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Twin brush roller systems aren’t new.
 I’ve tested a few: the Shark Vertex Cordless and Lupe Pure.

-However, I haven’t seen anything like the Dyson Omni-Glide’s double thoroughly cleaning head.
+However, I haven’t seen anything like the Dyson Omni-Glide’s cleaning head.

-It’s the first nozzle I’ve tested that can steer 360 degrees, thanks to simple but clever engineering.
+It’s the first nozzle I’ve tested that can steer 360 degrees, thanks to clever but straightforward engineering.

 Four caster wheels are underneath it, enabling consumers to steer it in any direction.